twilson63/permaweb-cookbook/src/protocol/what-is-ar.md

 Nodes need a reason to store data, mine blocks, and process transactions.

-The main incentive mechanism for storing data is Arweave's native token - **$AR**.
+The main incentive mechanism for storing data is Arweave's native currency - **$AR**.

 ## Transactions

-$AR is to facilitate transactions on Arweave.
+$AR is used to facilitate transactions on Arweave.

 Every transaction on Arweave costs some amount of $AR.
 This could be to pay for a data upload to the network, or to send $AR from one account to another (also known as wallet-to-wallet transactions).

 $AR is also emitted to miners as block rewards.